-- a) The extent to which the intrusion towards the road is necessary in order to allow more efficient, practical and/or pleasant use of the remainder of the site. - b) The extent to which alternative practical locations are available for the building. - c) The extent to which the proposed building will detract from the pleasantness, coherence, openness and attractiveness of the site as viewed from the street and adjoining sites. - d) The ability to provide adequate opportunity for garden and tree planting in the vicinity of road boundaries, which will mitigate the effects of the building intrusion towards the road. - e) The adverse effects of the building intrusion on the outlook and privacy of people on adjoining sites. - f) The ability to provide adequate manoeuvring space for vehicles clear of the road, where onsite parking is provided.
+- a) The extent to which the intrusion towards the road is necessary in order to allow more efficient, practical and/or pleasant use of the remainder of the site. - b) The extent to which alternative practical locations are available for the building. - c) The extent to which the proposed building will detract from the pleasantness, coherence, openness and attractiveness of the site as viewed from the street and adjoining sites. - d) The ability to provide adequate opportunity for garden and tree planting in the vicinity of road boundaries, which will mitigate the effects of the building intrusion towards the road. - e) The adverse effects of the building intrusion on the outlook and privacy of people on adjoining sites. - f) The ability to provide adequate parking and manoeuvring space for vehicles clear of the road.

-- g) The ability of the public to use the footpath free from obstruction. - h) The extent to which the proposed building will be compatible with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries. - i) The extent to which the proposed building will have a size, form, proportions, roof line, style, external materials and colour, which are similar to or in keeping with those of existing buildings. - j) The ability to mitigate any adverse effects of the proposal on the street scene; and the effectiveness of other factors in the surrounding environment in reducing the adverse effects, such as existing wide road widths, street plantings and the orientation of existing buildings on adjoining sites. - k) The extent to which the reduced setback from the road provides for a more efficient use of the site - I) The extent to which the design of the house creates an attractive, interesting view from the street - m) The degree to which existing or proposed landscaping, including plantings, mitigate the effects of limited building setback from a road.
+- g) The extent to which the proposed building will be compatible with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries. - h) The extent to which the proposed building will have a size, form, proportions, roof line, style, external materials and colour, which are similar to or in keeping with those of existing buildings. - i) The ability to mitigate any adverse effects of the proposal on the street scene; and the effectiveness of other factors in the surrounding environment in reducing the adverse effects, such as existing wide road widths, street plantings and the orientation of existing buildings on adjoining sites. - j) The extent to which the reduced setback from the road provides for a more efficient use of the site - k) The extent to which the design of the house creates an attractive, interesting view from the street - I) The degree to which existing or proposed landscaping, including plantings, mitigate the effects of limited building setback from a road.